 When you pull up to a fuel pump in a service station today, there may be a variety of different types of fuels from which to choose.
-Use the WRONG fuel and you could be in for trouble!
+If you put the WRONG fuel in your car, you could be in for real trouble!

 Unleaded Gasoline is usually available in three grades: Regular 87 octane, Midrange 89 octane, and Premium 91 to 93 octane.
 Any of these unleaded grades may be used in any vehicle with a gasoline-powered engine.
 However, engines with higher compression ratios, turbochargers or superchargers generally require higher octane Premium fuel.
 If the filler cap or flap on your vehicle has a label that says "Premium Recommended" or "Premium Required" do what it says.
 Using a lower octane fuel will reduce performance and may increase the risk of engine-damaging detonation when the engine is accelerating rapidly or is under a heavy load (as when towing or carrying extra weight).

 Ethanol Alcohol is added to many grades of gasoline.
 Most of the Unleaded Gasoline in the U.S. contains up to 10 percent ethanol alcohol(E10), and up to 15 percent (E15) in some states.
 Ethanol is an octane-boosting additive and it helps to reduce air pollution by adding oxygen to the combustion process.
 It also helps American farmers, too!

 E10 Gasoline can be safely used in all 1995 and newer vehicles, while E15 is approved in the U.S. for use in ALL 2001 and newer passenger cars and light trucks, and in any Flex-Fuel gasoline-powered vehicle.
 Some rubbers and plastics in older vehicles (pre-2001) are not alcohol-resistant and may be damaged if gasoline containing too much alcohol is used in their fuel system.

 E85 is a mixture of up to 85 percent ethanol alcohol and at least 15 percent gasoline.
 The exact mixture of E85 can vary somewhat based on current fuel costs and refinery output.
 E85 should NOT be used in a vehicle that is not a FLEX FUEL capable.
 It should only be used in FLEX FUEL vehicles that can handle any mixture of gasoline and ethanol alcohol (straight gasoline, E10, E15 or E85).